 How Communicate Turns the Calendar into Strategy

-Communicate is a church communications calendar designed to transform planning into alignment.
+A church communication calendar like Communicate is designed to transform planning into alignment.
 It helps teams:

 Instead of juggling spreadsheets or scattered notes, Communicate centralizes every element of your church media strategy into one cohesive story.